Brian Brown (Royal Navy officer): Later life

 After retiring from the Royal Navy, Brown became Chairman of the Cray Electronic's Defence Group of five companies and was also appointed a non-executive director of the main company board.
 He subsequently became chairman of P-E International (UK's oldest management consultancy company) and a non-executive director of the IT support company, Lorien plc.
 He was also chairman of King George's Fund for Sailors (1993– 2003), the Michael May Young Cricketers Foundation (1992–2004) and of the Executive Committee of the Nuffield Trust for Forces of the Crown (1996–2006).
 Additionally he was president of the Victory Services Association (1993–2004), the Friends of the Royal Naval Museum and HMS Victory (1992–2003) and CPRE Hampshire (2008–2013) and he continued to be president of the Portsmouth Services Fly Fishing Association.
 He was a council member of the Forces Pension Society (1992–1998) and its vice-president (1999–2013), and a council member of the Navy Records Society (1993–97).
 He was also Churchwarden, Froxfield with Privett (1999–2008) and Joint Master Clinkard and Meon Valley Beagles (2003–2009).
 He was accepted as a Freeman of the City of London in 1989 and was a liveryman of the Worshipful Company of Gardeners since 1991.

-Family
+Personal life and death

 In 1959 Brown married Veronica (Ronnie) Mary Elizabeth Bird (Lady Brown).
-They had two sons, Mark and Matthew, and three grandsons, they lived in Petersfield.
-His leisure activities included beagling, fly fishing, gardening and protecting the Hampshire countryside.
-Brown died, aged 85, on 27 April 2020.
+They had two sons, Mark and Matthew, and three grandsons, and lived in Petersfield.

+Brown's leisure activities included beagling, fly fishing, gardening and protecting the Hampshire countryside.
+He died on 27 April 2020, at the age of 85.
+Lady Veronica Brown died after a short illness on 30 September 2024, at the age of 89.